HL7, EDI & FHIR Data Integration for Analytics & Reporting with PilotFish

 - Acquisition of clinical and administrative data for reporting and analytics

 - Integration of HL7 based hospital systems with cloud-based solution providers that may be using technology such as JSON, XML and web services

 First, Parsing to Convert Data into XML.
-Transformation modules exist to convert a variety of non-XML formats including CSVs, delimited and fixed-width files, EDI including ANSI X12 EDI and other HIPAA formats, HL7 of course, JSON and Microsoft Excel.
+Transformation modules exist to convert a variety of non-XML formats including CSVs, delimited and fixed-width files, EDI including ANSI X12 EDI and other HIPAA formats, HL7 of course, JSON, Microsoft Excel and others.